benaitcheson/react-mortgage-calc/README.md

 I learnt a little about useState but everything else is pretty self explanitary.
 I will try build these features and learn some more, hoepfully.
 Or I'll just go back to Ruby on Rails and use Hotwire.

+This project is fully deployed on Netlify for free.
+Here's a link: https://main--taupe-axolotl-fc0008.netlify.app/

 ## Future developments

 - [ ] Make the monthly payment into weekly and fornightly